eolybq/tsla_sentiment_prediction/readme.md

 - Best model **RandomForest** gets approximately same results as best model from Part 1 (univariate ARIMA)
 - Most sofisticated models (XGBoost, LightGBM) perform the worst on these metrics, but visual inspection of predictions show they really capture the data patterns better than others
-- Plots provided below show that some models get quite good predictions
+- Plots provided below show that some models performs well on visualized predictions even though their mean error shows otherwise (they might be penalized for their mistakes more than a model which predicts only Expected value of log return ~0)
 - All models beat Naive model